mkhaas/terraform-iks/README.md

 ## Caveats
 1. Resource pools.
-At the moment there is a bug that needs you to specify a resourcepool or you will recieve the following error:
+At the moment there is a bug that needs you to specify a resourcepool in certain situations (multiple clusters or dc's) or you will recieve the following error:
 `"path 'Resources' resolves to multiple resource pools."`
 2. Everytime you apply the terraform plan it will reconfigure the password for your Infrastructure Provider.
 I'm looking for a way around this.